 6.5.
 Do not state or imply that the Veterans Administration, Medicare, Senior Assistance, Welfare, the government, or any other program will pay for the monthly monitoring fee (or any portion of it) for any customer.

 6.6.
-Do not use any other offer or voucher in the sale of Services, unless it has been pre-approved by the corporate office (not the Sales Professional’s manager).
+Do not use any other offer or voucher in the sale of Services, unless it has been pre-approved by the corporate office (not the Sales Contractor’s manager).

 6.7.
-Become educated on and accurately represent the functionality of all RADIX equipment.
+Become educated on and accurately represent the functionality of all RADIX or one of RADIX's partners equipment.

 6.8.
 Do not promise a customer they will receive a homeowner’s insurance discount for having Services activated in their home, or that their Services rate will be less due to a homeowner’s insurance discount.

 6.9.
-If you promise a payment or credit to a customer for any reason (referral bonus, free months of service, etc.)promptly fulfill that commitment to the customer.
-It is against policy for a Sales Professional to pay a customer directly with cash or checks, but a Sales Professional can give a customer can give a customer an approved RADIX branded debit card as a promotional offer (see directive 8.4).
+If you promise a payment or credit to a customer for any reason (referral bonus, free months of service, etc.) promptly fulfill that commitment to the customer.

 6.10.
 Never state or imply a reason for giving the customer a discount or promotion which is not factual.